The Ultimate Green Chutney Recipe for Every Meal

 - Use chilled water while blending to keep the chutney bright green.

-- Store in an airtight container in the fridge — it stays fresh for 3–4 days easily.
+- Keep in the fridge: in the fridge — it stays fresh for 3–4 days easily.

 - Don’t over-blend — overheating during blending can make the chutney bitter.